 3. Pin posts to the tops of your social media profiles and pages.

-Another way to keep promotion of your webinar going is to pin updates to the top of your social profiles and pages.
+Another way to keep your webinar promotion going strong, is to pin updates to the top of your social profiles and pages.
 Once you have posted an update about your webinar on your Facebook page, you can use the arrow at the top right of the update to pin it to the top of your page’s news feed.
 You can do this within Facebook groups that you own and run as well.

 On Twitter, click on the three dots beneath your latest tweet about your webinar.
 This will put your latest webinar promotion tweet at the top of your Twitter profile.

-If you are pinning updates for live webinars, be sure to set a reminder to remove pinned Facebook posts and tweets after the live event has ended.
+If you are pinning updates for live webinars, be sure to set a reminder for yourself to remove pinned Facebook posts and tweets after the live event has ended.
 If you are pinning updates for automated webinars, be sure to make them timeless so that anyone who sees the update will be encouraged to register based on the benefits and not on the timing.
-Also, be sure to update your pinned updates regularly so that your pinned updated isn’t old.
+You’ll also want to update your pinned updates regularly so that your pinned updated isn’t old.
 This can make your audience think it’s outdated even if it is still a valid link.

-4. Update your social media cover photos to promote your webinar.
+4. Update your social media cover photos for even more webinar promotion.

 The cover photos for your social media profiles and pages are great real estate to promote your latest webinars.
 You can add cover photos to your Facebook pages, Facebook groups, LinkedIn Company Pages, Twitter profiles, Google+ profiles and pages, and YouTube channels.
 Canva, the free online image editing tool mentioned earlier, has templates you can use to create cover photos for each of these networks.
 Some templates can work for multiple networks.